slimdt/Fall-2019-CSCI-270-Networks-and-DataCommunications/Lectures/Chapter 1.md

   ![OSI 2](../Resources/ch1-osi2.png)

   Q: How to understand this 7-layer OSI model?

   A: <li>A message/transmission is a buffer or a block of memory in some format.</li>
-     2.Imagine you are some applicatiom/program to deal with this message.
-You can be on the PC, server, router or switch...
+     <li>Imagine you are some applicatiom/program to deal with this message.
+You can be on the PC, server, router or switch...</li>
-     3.Imagine you have multple ports, you get the message from one port and send it through another.
+     <li>Imagine you have multple ports, you get the message from one port and send it through another.</li>